Reporting is an important element of the Drillster learning solution.

 - On screen (for users who have been granted view or manage rights for reporting)

 - A dashboard shows aggregated data on the group and courses (average proficiency, average test results, % of users that have started the drill, etc.).

 - Via a download function in drillster.com.
 Reports are not sent by email as they contain privacy information of users.
-If a report is generated, Drillster notifies the user if the report has been generated and available in the Drillster aback office.
+If a report is generated, Drillster notifies the user if the report has been generated and available at the Drillster page.